AdamSchrey/boswars-touch/README.txt

 For any questions, remarks or thanks you can contact us at: http://bos.seul.org/

-Or discuss with the team on irc on the channel #boswars at irc.libera.chat.
+Or discuss with the team in our Matrix rooms
+<https://matrix.to/#/#boswars:matrix.org> or irc on the channel #boswars at
+irc.libera.chat.

 Please report bugs in our bug tracker: